bruinsportsanalytics/Resource-Folder/README.md

 Get data by Sport, or get links to access data from online for free.

 ### Etc
 Some random files we think are helpful.
+If you are a BSA Team member, there's an informational doc intended for you.

 ## Questions?
 Please email bruinsportsanalyticsclub@gmail.com if you have issues or questions.